-The temporary use for instream flows in the lower Provo River could provide in support of the June sucker pending approved contracts and agreements.
-This water could supplement other available June sucker instream flow supplies, plus natural flows, to sustain a healthy aquatic ecosystem in the Provo River and the (planned) Provo River Delta upon which the June sucker depends.
+The temporary use for instream flows in the lower Provo River could provide support for the June sucker pending approved contracts and agreements.
+This water could supplement other available June sucker instream flow supplies, plus natural flows, to sustain a healthy aquatic ecosystem in the Provo River and the currently under construction Provo River Delta upon which the June sucker depends.
 This water could be delivered through the SFPRCP to the lower Provo River at the Olmsted Power Plant tail race located at the mouth of Provo Canyon.